skiffos/SkiffOS/README.md

 [usbarmory/mk2]: ./configs/usbarmory

 All targets marked "tested" use automated end-to-end testing on real hardware.
+Targets marked "Obsolete" are discontinued by their manufacturer but still have a corresponding SkiffOS configuration and should still work.

 Adding support for a board involves creating a Skiff configuration package for the board, as described above.
 If you have a device that is not yet supported by